Joy879/ADS_REV_code/035 Lesson Final  Project & Deployment/Final Project Guidelines Notes/README.md

 * [Analytics Vidhya](https://www.analyticsvidhya.com/)

 You can get inspired by galleries from [streamlit](https://streamlit.io/gallery) or [dash](https://dash.gallery/Portal/).
+Also see [this sample trading project](https://akurgat-automating-technical-analysis-trade-qn1uzx.streamlit.app/) from a former student.
+Their [Github link](https://github.com/akurgat/automating-technical-analysis)

 Remember the goal is to learn as you do.
 Aim for working solutions that you fully understand and can reimplement for others.